onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ```
 // not great
-uint x; // the default is public for state variables, but it should be made explicit
+uint x; // the default is private for state variables, but it should be made explicit
 function transfer() { // the default is public

 }

 // good
-uint public y;
+uint private y;
 function transfer() public {

 }

-function internalAction() private {
+function internalAction() internal {

 }
 ```